JAlcocerT/JAlcocerT/content/blog/dev-dbs.md

 ### Writes

-SQLite's main limitation is its write concurrency.
+SQLite's main limitation is its **write concurrency**.

 By default, SQLite only allows **one write operation at any given moment**.

 While one process is writing, the entire database is locked, and all other write attempts will be delayed or will fail.

 However, this doesn't mean writes are slow.